canonical/charmed-etcd-operator/docs/tls/disable-tls.md

 Notice that the cluster is running without encryption.
 Both the `PEER ADDRS` and `CLIENT ADDRS` are using the HTTP protocol.

-## Disbaling both Peer-to-Peer and Client-to-Server Encryption at The Same Time
+## Disable both peer-to-peer and client-to-server encryption at the same time

 You can disable both peer-to-peer and client-to-server communication at the same time by removing both relations.